 Consent 3399-2 and 0822-2 both require the provision of a contingency plan by Methanex to the Council.
 It is required that these are maintained and consent 3399-2 specifies that the contingency plan should be reviewed every two years.
-These plans were received by the Council in September 2014 and a review of these was undertaken by Methanex in 2016, January 2018 and January 2021.
-No changes were required.
-The next review is expected before the end of 2022.
+These reviewed plans were received by the Council in January 2021.
+The next review is expected before the end of 2023.